The deeper dive into ancient resin's grounding qualities in a high cortisol world.

 Woody fragrances for stress often feel enveloping, counteracting overstimulation from screens and noise.

-4. Building a Calm Ritual
+4. Create a Calm Ritual

 How to Use Oud Oil for Relaxation